 All projects will be limited to a maximum of three six-month extensions of the reservation expiration date, after which the reservation expires automatically.
 Extensions will be for special circumstances only and will not be granted to projects that have not made progress toward project completion.
-Any request for a second or third extension of the reservation expiration date requires unanimous SGIP Working Group approval, and the SGIP Working Group shall notify Applicants of the decision in writing within 30 days.
+Any request for an extension of the reservation expiration date requires Program Administrator approval, and the SGIP Program Administrator shall notify Applicants of the decision in writing within 30 days.
+When considering an extension request for a reservation expiration date, the SGIP Program Administrator will consider: